$0 Michigan Adoption Quick-Start Checklist

 Michigan Readoption: The Probate Court Step

-When a Michigan family has completed an international adoption abroad and returned home with their child, they may choose to pursue a Michigan Probate Court "readoption" — also called recognition of the foreign adoption order.
-This step is optional if the child became a U.S. citizen upon entry (which is the case for most Hague Convention adoptions), but it is strongly recommended because:
+When a Michigan family has completed an international adoption abroad and returned home with their child, they may pursue a Michigan Probate Court "readoption" — also called recognition of the foreign adoption order.
+Whether readoption is appropriate depends on the foreign order, immigration status, and the family's need for a Michigan order and birth record; confirm the current requirements with an accredited provider or adoption attorney because:

 1. It produces a Michigan court order and a Michigan birth certificate for the child